noeledathara/spotify-ad-skipper/README.md

 A very light macOS tool that automatically skips Spotify ads by detecting when one plays, instantly quitting and relaunching Spotify, then playign your music.

 ---
+###
+Do NOT use Spotify in Split Screen for this program to work

 ## How it works
 Spotify's ad track IDs always start with `spotify:ad:`.
 The script polls Spotify every ~0.8 seconds via AppleScript.
 The moment an ad is detected, it: